openslat/webslat/README.md

              pandas \
              celery \
              django-celery \
-             redis
+             redis==2.10.5 \
+             django-mathfilters \
-        pip3 install django-registration
+             django-registration \
-        pip3 install --upgrade django
+             anyjson
         deactivate

-3. Copy the `webslat` files to the VM:
+6. Copy the `webslat` files to the VM:

         git clone http://github.com/mikelygee/webslat

-4. Create a temporary directory.
+7. Create a temporary directory.
 This is where `WebSLAT` will store temporary files, in particular for passing to the `celery` worker when importing `ETABS` data.